GLOBAL MARKETS-Stocks, oil fall on weak outlook for global economy

 China's role as the last major growth engine in the world economy amplified the impact of the World Bank's forecasts in foreign exchange and commodity markets.

-The dollar was up 0.3 percent against a basket of currencies .
+The dollar was up 0.3 percent against a basket of currencies, with its index at 79.62.
+However, it fell against the yen, erasing some of the gains made on Friday after a drop in the U.S> unemployment rate

+The higher-yielding Australian dollar, which is particularly sensitive to concerns about China given the countries' close trading links, dropped to near a three-month at $1.0186.

-Fears that slower economic growth would curb oil demand sent Brent crude for November delivery down 25 cents to $111.77 a barrel.
-U.S. crude dropped 50 cents to $89.38 a barrel.
+Fears that slower economic growth would curb oil demand sent Brent crude for November delivery down 82 cents to $111.20 a barrel, and the gold price edged down 0.1 percent to $1,770 an ounce.

 "The World Bank's pessimistic outlook for East Asian economies and warning that China's economic slump could deteriorate further ... had a hand in pushing prices lower," said David Wech, head of market analysis at Vienna-based consultancy JBC Energy.